GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 On April 15, 2020, [a blog post from the White House](https://www.whitehouse.gov/articles/connecting-americans-coronavirus-information-online/) directed that federal government websites add “SpecialAnnouncement” schema.org tags on web pages with information pertaining to the coronavirus pandemic to help ensure these critical resources appear in search engine results.

-Below, based on our experience with schema.org tags on USAgov, we explain how to do it, and what to expect.
+Below, based on our experience with schema.org tags on USA.gov, we explain how to do it, and what to expect.
 Please note that all aspects of this will be changing over time, including how search engines present information from web pages with these tags, and which tags they look for.
 We’ll update this content as we learn new information.

 ## What are schema.org tags